-Stanley Berger is certified by the Law Society of Upper Canada as a specialist in environmental law.
+Stanley Berger is certified by the Law Society of Ontario as a specialist in environmental law.
 He was called to the Ontario Bar in 1981.
 He joined the law firm of Fogler Rubinoff on July 4, 2013.
 Stanley was the founder of the Canadian Nuclear Law Organization and served as its President between 2008-2015, and remains a board member.
 He is also is a former President of the International Nuclear Law Association.
 He has taught nuclear law for the Nuclear Energy Agency in France and is an adjunct professor for York University's Professional Master’s Degree in Energy.
 Stanley is the author of a quarterly publication entitled "The Prosecution and Defence of Environmental Offences" and edits an annual review of environmental law.

 Stanley represents suppliers and operators in the nuclear industry on nuclear liability, regulatory and supply chain issues.
 He provides legal advice to the Nuclear Waste Management Organization.
 Other clients include the CANDU Owners Group and a large Ontario municipality.
 His environmental practice includes litigation before courts, boards and tribunals, as well as solicitor's work on behalf of renewable energy companies, landowners and waste management entities.
 He represented a First Nation on regulatory matters relating to a renewable energy project.
 His practice also includes the protection of proprietary information on applications before Ontario's Freedom of Information and Privacy Commission.